Fruit of Islam

-The Fruit of Islam (FOI) is the security and disciplinary wing of the Nation of Islam (NOI).
-It has also been described as its paramilitary wing.
-The Fruit of Islam wear distinctive blue, brown or white uniforms and caps and have units at all NOI temples.
+The Fruit of Islam (FOI) is the paramilitary wing of the Nation of Islam.
+The Fruit of Islam wear distinctive blue, brown, or white uniforms and caps and have units at all NOI temples.
 Louis Farrakhan, as head of the Nation of Islam, is commander-in-chief of the Fruit of Islam, and his son, Mustapha Farrakhan Sr., is second in command as the Supreme Captain.
 The women's counterpart to the Fruit of Islam is Muslim Girls Training (MGT).

 The Fruit of Islam draws its membership from male members in Nation of Islam mosques.
 All men registered in the Nation of Islam as members are by default a part of the FOI.
+All Nation of Islam mosques have a branch of the FOI headed by a local captain who is appointed by the local minister.
 While NOI does not release membership figures, estimates made in 2007 for total membership in the NOI range from 30,000 to 50,000.

 History

 The Fruit of Islam is one of the original institutions of the NOI, created by its founder W. D. Fard in 1933, shortly before his final disappearance.
 The men, mostly young, active members, were considered the "fruit" of the new nation.
 At the time the FOI was created to help defend the members of the NOI and all others.
 It existed until the death of Elijah Muhammad in 1975.
 When Warith Deen Muhammad took control of the NOI he disbanded the FOI.
 The organization was then reorganized by Louis Farrakhan when he reestablished the NOI.